Realsid/databricks-spark-certification/README.md

-# A Guide to Databricks Spark Certification (In progress)
+# A Guide to Databricks Spark Certification

 <p align="center">